CollaboraOnline/CollaboraOnline.github.io/content/gsoc.md

       We are welcoming contributions under the <a href="https://github.com/CollaboraOnline/online/blob/master/README.CONTRIBUTING.md">Online Contributor Representation & Certificate of Origin v1.0</a>.
 Additional information on <a href="https://github.com/CollaboraOnline/online/blob/master/CONTRIBUTING.md">contributing</a> might also be useful.
     </p>
     <p>
-      You can take look at the org page of the Summer of Code website for proceeding with the application process. [to do: link org page]
+      You can take look at the org page of the Summer of Code website for proceeding with the application process. [to do: link org page] pending
     </p>
     <p>
       If you are a student looking forward to participating in the GSoC 2022, feel free to browse the growing idea list below.
 Have a cool idea that is not listed?